How to Reopen Gyms and Workout Facilities During COVID-19

 - Enhanced cleaning and ventilation protocols to reduce the risk of spreading COVID-19 in a gym

-- Employee wellness monitoring, including the potential use of questionnaires to assess the health of your team
+- Staff member wellness monitoring, including the potential use of questionnaires to assess the health of your team

 - How to keep gym employees and members safe in common areas like restrooms, showers, and locker rooms

 - Recommendations on signage and other communications to update gym members and employees on the latest protocols and safety measures